oaeolia/ItogoviyProject/AndroidApplication/README.md

 ## TODO:
-- Chat
-- Login and registration
-- Create room
+- [ ] Add auto connect to room, if has not end room with this user